Marc Rémillard: Game Development

-OUTBRK is a multiplayer storm chasing simulation game being developed for PC, set in a fictive, 625 km2 reproduction of America’s tornado alley.
-Players chase storms to earn points, which can be used to buy, upgrade, and customize vehicles.
+OUTBRK is a multiplayer storm chasing simulation game being developed for PC, set in a fictive, 625 km2 reproduction of America’s Tornado Alley.
+The game uses real life weather data (modeled) from the past which are processed into scenarios, which are randomly selected each time a chase is set up.
+Thus, storms in-game act very similar to real life storms, including supercells, derechos, and squalls.
+Players chase storms to earn points, which can be used to buy, upgrade, and customize vehicles and their character.
 From 24 February to 24 March 2020, a Kickstarter campaign for the game successfully raised $36,000 CAD ($28,843 USD).
+The game was released on Steam (service) on June 28, 2024 to mostly positive reviews.
+As of July 28, fairly regular updates have been published, with more along the way.